yhy0/Jie/README.md

 Analyze and scan traffic by using [active crawler mode](https://github.com/Qianlitp/crawlergo) or [passive proxy](https://github.com/lqqyt2423/go-mitmproxy).

 **Please read the documentation carefully before using**

+## Pre-requisites for use
+- nmap
+- masscan
+- chromium

+You should check whether the above programs exist on your machine before using them

 ## Active Mode